ethereum-optimism/superchain-registry/CONTRIBUTING.md

 The tool will write the following data:
 - The main configuration source, with genesis data, and address of onchain system configuration.
 These are written to `superchain/configs/superchain_target/chain_short_name.yaml`.
 > **Note**
 > Hardfork override times, where they have been set, will be included.
-If and when a chain becomes a standard chain, future hardfork activation times will be inherited from superchain-wide values in the neighboring superchain.yaml file.
+If and when a chain becomes a standard chain, a superchain_time is set in the chain config.
+From that time on, future hardfork activation times will be inherited from superchain-wide values in the neighboring superchain.yaml file.

 - Addresses of L1 contracts.
 (Note that all L2 addresses are statically known addresses defined in the OP-Stack specification, and thus not configured per chain.)
 These are written to `extra/addresses/superchain_target/chain_short_name.json`.
 - Genesis system config data